 The tension you can face is, how larger your Baritone Ukulele is, the higher tension your Baritone Ukulele is under.

-It is totally surprising that this Baritone sounds like a guitar.
-We can describe this hero like a hybrid between a guitar and a ukulele.
+Surprisingly, this Baritone sounds like a guitar.
+We can describe this hero as a hybrid between a guitar and a ukulele.
 How?
 Simple, Baritone is portable, light in weight, and it also contains the richness of a guitar.
 So, even though it’s not fully a guitar, its texture is good as poor as a guitar.

 From the very beginning, there are two versions of chords to tune a Baritone Ukulele: